Grant Arndt

 In my work as a cultural anthropologist, I use ethnographic, historical, and semiotic methods to study Indigenous (American Indian) activism in contemporary struggles for survival and self-determination.
 I have published peer-reviewed articles in Current Anthropology, American Anthropologist, American Ethnologist, Comparative Studies in Society and History, and Ethnohistory, among others, and have received funding from the National Endowment for the Humanities and the American Philosophical Society.

 My current research project focuses on the "Indian News," a collection of over 1,400 articles written by four men from the Ho-Chunk Nation for local newspapers in central Wisconsin between 1915 and 1954.
-The book will focus on their account of American Indian life in the pivotal decades of the Great Depression and World War II and on how their writings made “Indian News” a new literary genre and popular print commodity.
+The book focuses on their account of American Indian life in the pivotal decades of the Great Depression and World War II and on how their writings made “Indian News” a new literary genre and popular print commodity.

 SELECTED PUBLICATIONS AND PRESENTATIONS